Click the badges above for information about each certification.

 Charles holds a JD in law from St. Francis School of Law (magna cum laude).
 He is an active licensed attorney in both California and Washington, and he can work as either in-house counsel or an independent legal compliance auditor for firms in most US states.
 He also has an MBA in financial information systems and a BSE in accounting from the Wharton School of Business at the University of Pennsylvania.
 He additionally holds an MSE in computer science from the Moore School of Engineering at the University of Pennsylvania.

-While Charles has passed the California Certified Public Accountant (CPA) examination, he is neither certified as a CPA, nor does he hold himself out as a CPA.
-In contrast, Charles has been designated as Certified in the Governance of Enterprise Information Technology (CGEIT), a Certified Information Systems Auditor (CISA), a Certified Information Security Manager (CISM), a Certified Information Systems Security Professional (CISSP), and a Certified Information Privacy Professional (CIPP/US).
+Charles has been designated as Certified in the Governance of Enterprise Information Technology (CGEIT), an Artificial Intelligence Governance Professional (AIGP), a Certified Information Systems Auditor (CISA), a Certified Information Security Manager (CISM), a Certified Information Systems Security Professional (CISSP), and a Certified Information Privacy Professional (CIPP/US).
 The buttons on the top left corner of this page can be used to authenticate the currency of most of these designations (some issuing organizations don’t support such buttons).
 He is also the recipient of the 1996 Lifetime Achievement Award from the Computer Security Institute for "sincere dedication to the computer security profession."